GGB-Alves/Computational-Materials-Science-Tools/README.md

 # Computational-Materials-Science-Tools
-This is my personal set of tools used for computational material science research.
-I'm not very experienced with programming, I've only done very simple bash scripts to ease my life, and some occasional Fortran90 routine.
+This is my collection of tool I've used or been using to ease my life as a computational material science researcher.

+I'm not an experienced programmer.
+I've just worked a bit with some simple yet useful bash scripts and some Fortran programms, nothing too fancy.Therefore, all codes will be likely very bad written, and badly optimized, that's life.